2009 Indianapolis Colts season: Scores by quarter

-Criticism
+Criticism over resting players

-In week 16, the Indianapolis Colts faced off against the New York Jets with an undefeated record of 14–0, having already clinched home–field advantage throughout the playoffs.
-In the third quarter with a 15–10 lead, head coach Jim Caldwell benched Peyton Manning for Curtis Painter.
+In week 16, the Colts faced off against the New York Jets with an undefeated record of 14–0, having already clinched home–field advantage throughout the playoffs.
+In the third quarter with a 15–10 lead, head coach Jim Caldwell, allegedly on orders by general manager Bill Polian, benched Peyton Manning for Curtis Painter.
 The Jets forced Painter to fumble, then recovered it for a touchdown and turned into an 18–15 lead.
-Indianapolis never recovered, never put Manning into the game, and lost 29–15, ending the Colts' chance at an undefeated season.
+Indianapolis never recovered, never put Manning into the game, and lost 29–15, ending their chance at an undefeated season.
+This decision was heavily criticized by media outlets and fans alike.
 Manning's reaction was, "Until any player in here is the head coach, you follow orders and you follow them with all of your heart."
 On fans' reaction to the game, Jeff Saturday stated, "I don't blame them a bit, man..
 I probably would have booed, too.
 I don't blame them.
 They pay to come see us win games, and we didn't get it done."